Search for AWS EC2 AMI ID by Region - Ansible module ec2_ami_info

 region: "us-east-1"

-The following parameters are useful in order to Search for EC2 AMI ID by AWS Region using the module ec2_ami_info
+The following parameters are useful in order to Search for EC2 AMI ID by AWS Region using the module ec2_ami_info.

-The only parameter needed is the filters
+The only parameter needed is the filters and specify the filters keys and values.

 For example, let's search for Red Hat Enterprise Linux machines version 8.3.0 running on HVM infrastructure, architecture x86_64 Hourly paid.